microsoft/fabricrealtimelab/modules/module05b.md

 ## 5. Add activity to load symbols

 In the pipeline, add a new Stored Procedure activity that executes the procedure that loads the stock symbols.
+This should be connected to the success output of the foreach activity (not within the foreach activity).

 * Name: Populate Symbols Dimension
 * Settings:
  * Stored procedure name: ETL.sp_Dim_Symbol_Load.sql